High Self-Esteem: Building Positive Self-Regard in Children

 What Are the Benefits of High Self-esteem?

 Children benefit in many ways from having a healthy amount of high self-esteem.
-For example, high self-esteem can help kids:
+For example, high self-esteem can help them:

 Having high self-esteem is beneficial during childhood but can have long-term impacts as well.
-Research from psychologists at the University of California, Davis, and the University of Bern found that people with strong self-esteem are overall more successful academically, socially, and at work.
+Research from people with strong self-esteem are overall more successful academically, socially, and at work.
 They are also more likely to have better physical and mental health, and they’re less likely to engage in antisocial behavior.
 These benefits endure from the teen years and throughout a person’s life.

 Having feelings of high self-esteem generally feels positive and good, whereas experiencing low self-esteem usually doesn’t feel good and isn’t desirable.
 But the impacts of low self-esteem go beyond simply feeling bad or unhappy.
 Low self-esteem can have negative effects on a child’s mental health.